Unity-Technologies/ml-agents/docs/Learning-Environment-Create-New.md

 To train in the editor, run the following Python command from a Terminal or Console window before pressing play:

-    mlagents-learn config/config.yaml --run-id=RollerBall-1
+    mlagents-learn config/ppo/RollerBall.yaml --run-id=RollerBall-1

-(where `config.yaml` is a copy of `trainer_config.yaml` that you have edited to change the `batch_size` and `buffer_size` hyperparameters for your trainer.)
+(where `RollerBall.yaml` is the copy of `3DBall.yaml` that you have edited to change the `batch_size` and `buffer_size` hyperparameters for your trainer.)

 **Note:** If you get a `command not found` error when running this command,  make sure